jrm-code-project/gemini/README.md

 The main exported functions are:

-- `gemini:invoke-gemini` — Generate text from a prompt.
+- `gemini:invoke-gemini` — Generate text from a prompt using a fresh context.
-- `gemini:gemini-continue` — Continue a conversation with the Gemini model.
+- `gemini:continue-gemini` — Continue a conversation with the Gemini model using the existing context.

 See the source for additional utility functions.